Connecting to BigQuery

 2 Create a Dataset

-3 Select a table, or write a query
+3 Select a table

 4 Schedule ingestion